-- 4. The satisfactory assessment of the competence should be conducted in accordance with a procedure approved by the PACA (item 3.4 of the MOE, as described in AMC CAR 145.A.70(a)). - 5.
-The organisation should hold copies of all documents that attest the competence and recent experience for the period described in CAR 145.A.35(j).
+- 4. The satisfactory assessment of the competence should be conducted in accordance with a procedure approved by the CAA (item 3.4 of the MOE, as described in AMC 145.A.70(a)). - 5.
+The organisation should hold copies of all documents that attest the competence and recent experience for the period described in 145.A.35(j).

-Additional information are provided in AMC to CAR 66.A.20.
+Additional information is provided in AMC CAR-66.20.

-AMC to CAR 145.A.35(b) Certifying staff and support staff
+AMC 145.A.35(b) Certifying staff and support staff

-The organisation issues the certification authorisation when satisfied that compliance has been established with the appropriate paragraphs of CAR 145 and CAR 66.
-In granting the certification authorisation the maintenance organisation approved under CAR 145 needs to be satisfied that the person holds a valid CAR 66 aircraft maintenance license and may need to confirm such fact with the PACA.
+The organisation issues the certification authorisation when satisfied that compliance has been established with the appropriate paragraphs of CAR-145 and CAR-66.
+In granting the certification authorisation the maintenance organisation approved under CAR-145 needs to be satisfied that the person holds a valid CAR-66 aircraft maintenance license and may need to confirm such fact with the CAA.

-AMC to CAR 145.A.35(c) Certifying staff and support staff
+AMC 145.A.35(c) Certifying staff and support staff

-For the interpretation of six (6) months of actual relevant aircraft maintenance experience in any consecutive 2-year period', the provisions of AMC 66.A.20are applicable.
+For the interpretation of '6 months of actual relevant aircraft maintenance experience in any consecutive 2-year period', the provisions of AMC CAR-66.20 are applicable.

-AMC to CAR 145.A.35(d) Certifying staff and support staff
+AMC 145.A.35(d) Certifying staff and support staff